Don't panic - Whangārei smoke just burn-offs

 Firefighters responded to reports of smoke in Regent just after 7am today, but it was determined to be from a controlled burn.

-A Fire and Emergency spokesman said a number of burn-offs will keep burning around Valley Rd in Hikurangi throughout the day.
+A Fire and Emergency spokesman said a number of burn-offs will keep burning around Paranui Valley Rd in Tikipunga throughout the day.

 It is currently open fire season, and a still day like today is normally the best time for it, the spokesman said.